 If payment has not been received by the payment deadline or in the case of an institutional check, your institution has not contacted Stacey Ladieu (sladieu at martinos dot org) with details of their payment arrangement by that date, your spot will be opened to the waiting list.
 There is no need to contact us to check whether your payment has gone through - your spot is safe unless we contact you.

 Course fees are refundable up to the payment deadline.
 A $300 fee will be deducted, should you request a refund up to 2 weeks prior to the program.
 After that, the tuition can be applied to a future program within one year of the course for which you registered and paid for, or you can send someone in your place.
-In the case there are less than 10 registrants for the course, the course will be cancelled and the registration fee will be refunded to the registrant.

 Do postdocs qualify for the student rate?